American High School Diploma

 If English is not your first language, you’ll need to demonstrate a minimum level of English language proficiency.
 The University of Stirling accepts a variety of tests, details of the minimum grades required can be found in the English Language Qualifications List.

 Prospective postgraduate students should also check the specific grade required for their chosen programme by checking the postgraduate programme listings as appropriate.
-You can also now study towards a Master's degree in specialist subjects on our London Campus.

 There are a number of options available to you, ranging from a course for those who need only a little help, up to a long-term programme.

 Scholarships and studentships can assist students in paying tuition fees and living costs during their study.
 The value of award differs from one scholarship to another and normally students must apply directly to the awarding body.

 The University of Stirling offers a number of scholarships for both undergraduate and postgraduate programmes across a range of subject areas.
 In addition to this, a number of external organisations grant awards which may be of interest to Stirling students.